WWWandu/Wandu.github.io/README.md

 **Other Roles**
 - Financial Consultant & Trainer, *ICEA Lion Group* (Jun 2022 – Dec 2022)
 - Freelance Brand Creative Designer (Jan 2020 – Dec 2022)

 ---

+## 🔹 About Me
+Results-driven **Business Analyst & BI Developer** with experience in banking, digital transformation, and data analytics.

+I specialize in **Power BI development** — from **data modeling, DAX calculations, and ETL processes** to building **interactive dashboards and reports** that transform raw data into actionable insights.
+Adept at **bridging IT and business**, I ensure technical solutions deliver real business value.

+Passionate about **data storytelling, dashboards, and process optimization**, I enjoy making data consumable and impactful for non-technical audiences.

+---